vikingeducation/assignment_form_warmup/README.md

-# React Live Form Validation Example
+# Live Form Validation

+Example of form validation using React and validateJS